grodansparadis/vscp-doc-spec/class2.protocol.md

 ```
 VSCP2_TYPE_PROTOCOL_HIGH_END_SERVER_CAPS
 ```
-Should be implemented by all Level II devices and be sent out at least once every 60 second.
+Recommended to be implemented by all Level II devices and be sent out at least once every 60 second.

  | Data byte | Description                                 |
  | :----: |-----------                                     |